Monday: 8 a.m.-3 p.m.

 |World Languages||2.0 Credit (2 years of the same language)|

 Levels I-IV are available in Spanish, French and Latin.
-Levels I-II are available in Greek.
 AP Spanish is also available.

 Academic Placement & Honors Courses

-Students can choose from 12 Advanced Placement courses, 11 honors courses, four languages, a complete fine and applied arts program as well as traditional and innovative courses to meet the needs of every student.
+Students can choose from 16 Advanced Placement courses, 10 honors courses, three languages, a complete fine and applied arts program as well as traditional and innovative courses to meet the needs of every student.
 In 2016, Lansing Catholic administered 150 AP tests, students scored an average of 3.37 out of 5.
 Over 77% of our students who took an AP exam scored a 3 or higher (state average is 64%, national is 60.2%).
 Additionally, junior and senior students have the opportunity to pursue vocational and college courses off campus.

 Students who have learning differences and have an active 504 Plan are accommodated by Lansing Catholic teachers under the direction of our Student Resource Coordinators.